Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          unsupported media type
      8. In case an unknown error happened during the processing of the HTTP
-         POST request a HTTP 404 Bad request SHOULD be returned
+         POST request an HTTP 404 Bad request SHOULD be returned by the media processing entity
-     9. In case the media processing entity cannot proces a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition SHOULD be returned
+     9. In case the media processing entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition SHOULD be returned
-     10. In case a media source receives an HTTP 412 response, it SHOULD resend [=ftyp=] and [=moov=] boxes
+     10. In case a ingest source receives an HTTP 412 response, it SHALL resend [=ftyp=] and [=moov=] boxes

 ## Requirements for Live Media Source Failover ## {#failover_source}